tmrob2/cuda2rust_sandpit/README.md

 I don't see any point in using a monolithic FFI for CUDA libs when it is clear that CUDA interfaces will not be natively written in `Rust` any time soon.
 Further, there is no FFI for `cuSparse` which is arguably the more important CUDA library.

+It is much easier to write a small implementation using the `cuSparse` header and then create a small FFI related to a `Rust` project, which is playing to the strengths of both languages.

 ## Implementation Notes

 A quick note on `build.rs` linking ordering.
 For `cargo test` to work the linked libraries need to go after `cc::Build::new()` otherwise a linking error will be generated, i.e.: